mchernosky/dartt/README.md

 - Automatic chart sizing.
 - Reference chart start/end for task dates.
 - Allow dependencies on more than one task.
+- Dates can be specified as strings instead of objects.

 ### Errors to handle